SatishSonkamble050/personal-dash/README.md

 ## Styling

 The application uses Tailwind CSS for styling.
 Tailwind utility classes are applied directly in the JSX files and also managed via a global CSS file.

-## Contribution

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code adheres to the existing style and includes appropriate tests.

 ## License